The Halloween Candy with the Lowest Sugar

 $14, 3 bags of 24 each

 Numa chocolate milk nougat is a satisfyingly chewy, chocolatey, nutty, sweet candy.
 While Numa does have the most sugar of the candies listed here, two pieces have only 8 grams of sugar—that’s still 40 percent less than most other candy bars.
 The nougats are made with natural ingredients and contain essential vitamins and minerals and 4 grams of protein.

 Next, find out what nutritionists do on Halloween that you don’t.

 - Academy of Nutrition and Dietetics: "Looking to Reduce Your Family's Intake of Added Sugars?
 Here's How"

-- NH DHHS-DPHS-Health Promotion in Motion: "How Much Sugar Do You Eat?"
+- New Hampshire Department of Health and Human Services: "How Much Sugar Do You Eat?"

 - University of California San Francisco SugarScience: "How Much is Too Much?"